ianrrees/ianrrees.github.io/_posts/2017-04-07-scoreboard.markdown

 At the moment, this section is a bit of a brain-dump of considerations that I want to incorporate in the final design.

 1. I like the idea of driving the finished project through an Arduino Uno compatible board - Paul has been distributing them to kids around Dunedin as part of a kit, and I think this project could provide a good talking point for what's easy to do with Ardunio.
-2. Most of the soldering needs to be through-hole, and the PCBs need to have clear silkscreening that's easy to read.
+2. Most of the soldering needs to be through-hole, and the PCBs need to have silkscreening that's easy to read.
 3. Wiring needs to be simple.
 Given the scale of the display, I imagine that we'll have a PCB per segment, but I think running a pair of wires from each of 28 segments to a central controller would be a bit too tedious.
 So, my current thinking is to make each digit more-or-less self contained.
-4. The finished scoreboard should be reasonably durable.
+4. The finished scoreboard should be reasonably durable, as it'll be transported to the basketball court where it's used.
-5. It should run off a rechargeable battery.
+5. Expanding on 4 - it should run off a rechargeable battery.
-6. The 3D printers at makerspace are quite popular, perhaps we could use them for some parts of the project.
+6. The 3D printers at makerspace are quite popular, perhaps we could use them for some parts of the project?

 If each digit is self contained as in point 3, then that opens up possibilities for other permutations of the same design.
 For example, a traffic light could be constructed from similar components.